hamsternipples/nosedocs/noseblog.md

 so, what I mean is I think we should start wit practical application and then build up from there. going from there a basic knowledge of these concepts into any field of tecnology will be much easier than taking the top-down approach taught in schools.

 the very last thing we could maybe do is stream some of it on twitch or something so that others could follow along.
 I don't know about that one...
-I just was watching john so maybe that's where that idea comes from. we could create perhaps a large(er) project like a social network type thing or maybe just rehash essembly/affinaty or something and do that. maybe it would be interesting for people to watch and see how something like that is made.
+I just was watching jon so maybe that's where that idea comes from. we could create perhaps a large(er) project like a social network type thing or maybe just rehash essembly/affinaty or something and do that. maybe it would be interesting for people to watch and see how something like that is made.

 I really don't have any clear direction, so it really has a lot to do with her and what she finds interesting. that's the most important part because otherwise it wouldn't really go anywhere.